Self-collection has the power to transform cervical cancer prevention

 Cervical cancer is one of the most common cancers in women worldwide.
 It starts in the cervix, located at the lower part of the uterus.
 Persistent infection of certain high-risk types of the HPV virus are known to be the primary cause of cervical cancer.
 Cervical cancer is one of the most successfully treatable forms of cancer, as long as it is detected early and managed effectively.3

-While the COVID-19 pandemic resulted in much of the world delaying cervical cancer and other routine health screenings, it has also raised awareness as to the value of home tests, like ones for COVID.
+While the COVID-19 pandemic resulted in much of the world delaying cervical cancer and other routine health screenings, it has also raised awareness as to the value of self-collection, like ones for COVID.

 For women living in remote areas, the impact can be life changing.

-It isn’t only women with limited access to healthcare who can benefit from self-collection.
+It isn’t only those with limited access to healthcare who can benefit from self-collection.

 “I see this being a great option for women who have healthcare coverage but may be hesitant to get screened on a regular basis,” said Sun Austin, a Roche scientist who helped lead the work around HPV self-collection.

-As a doctoral student at Johns Hopkins University, Mahboobeh and her team conducted a study of about 3,000 women who self collected cervical samples in Uganda.
+As a doctoral student at Johns Hopkins University, Mahboobeh and her team conducted a study of about 3,000 women who self-collected vaginal samples in Uganda.
 About 84 percent of the study participants adhered to the method, indicating that many women are comfortable with self collecting.

 Said Sebastiaan, “At Roche we go to work every day and contribute to shaping healthcare solutions because no woman should die from cervical cancer "